-Home » ICC Women’s World Cup Warm Up Fixtures 2025 (Schedule)
+Home » ICC Women’s World Cup Warm Up 2025: Fixtures & Results

-ICC Women’s World Cup Warm Up Fixtures 2025 (Schedule)
+ICC Women’s World Cup Warm Up 2025: Fixtures & Results

-Nine warm-up matches will happen from September 25 to 28.
-All eight teams that made it to the World Cup will play these practice games.
-Most teams get to play twice, but Australia only gets one match.
+Nine warm up matches run from September 25 to 28.
+All eight World Cup teams take part.
+Most teams play twice and Australia has one warm up match.

-The matches will be played at four great cricket grounds.
-Two are in Bengaluru and two are in Colombo.
-These venues are perfect for teams to practice and fans to watch some good cricket before the World Cup starts.
+Matches are at four cricket grounds, two in Bengaluru and two in Colombo.
+These venues give teams good practice and let fans watch strong cricket before the main event.

 Complete Warm-up Fixtures of ICC Women’s Cricket World Cup 2025